EvgenyOrekhov/holiday.css/site/README.md

 This very site is a demo of **holiday.css**.
 It uses semantic HTML markup and no CSS classes.

-You can use it for:
+You can use it as is for:

 - a project site (just like this one)
 - a blog
 - an "About me" site

+Or you can use it as a base and build upon it.

 Just add this to your `<head>`: